Clemapfel/jluna/docs/manual.md

     return;
 }
 ```
+> **C++ Hint**: Using `static` in block-scope declares (and potentially defines) a variable *exactly once*.
+Anytime the code is run through, afterwards, the line with `static` is skipped.
+For this example, by making `lock` and `unlock` static variables, the lookup performed by `Base::operator[]` is only done a single time across the entire runtime of the application, increasing performance.
+>
+> See [here](https://en.cppreference.com/w/cpp/language/storage_duration) for more information on storage classifiers.

 Since `push_to_modify` will be executed through `jluna::ThreadPool`, the Julia function `lock` will stall the thread, allowing for safe access.